HortWeek, the coolest name in the industry, releases the last 2 parts of their peat-free garden podcast extravaganza

 • Small, local nurseries, especially run by seasoned folk over 60, don’t need these problems and will just close down.

-• The whole reason for banning peat is to protect the environment, but many alternatives are little better, for example coconut coir must be industrially washed using clean water, then transported around the world.
+• The whole reason for banning peat is to protect the environment, but some alternatives are little better, for example coconut coir must be industrially washed using up clean water, then transported around the world.

 • The problem is especially bad for ericaceous plants, which love peat’s natural acidity and stability.
 Peat free alternatives are costly to acidify, then they decay after one growing season, where peat lasts for at least 2 seasons.

 • Steve Harper at Southern Trident, a coir based soil company based in India and the UK, is confident that their peat free products can serve 95-97% of plants.
-However, he agrees there should be a realistic exception for plants that naturally thrive in peat, and struggle in expensive peat free substitutes.
+However, he agrees there should be a realistic exception for plants that naturally thrive in peat, and perform poorly in more costly peat free substitutes.

-The voices on the side of the peat ban struggle to make conclusive points:
+The voices on the side of the peat ban struggle to land conclusive points:

 • Growers have heard discussions of a peat ban for over 20 years.